tedmoskovitz/DeepEncoding/README.md

 # DeepEncoding

-Using deep learning to study neural encoding in the early primate visual system.
+Deep and LNP models for neural encoding in the early visual system.